 "ESPs that allow purchased lists don’t have great delivery.
 Their customers send a lot of unwanted and unsolicited email and it taints all the mail coming from their space.
 I’ve done work for a couple ESPs that had all their client mail, even the permission stuff, going to bulk at places like Yahoo! and Gmail."
 Laura Atkins

-Not all ESPs are created equal.
+Not all email service providers (ESPs) are created equal.
 There are those that will accept lists of any type, including purchased or non-optin lists, and then there are those that follow and enforce CAN-SPAM and CASL rules and regulations.
 ESPs that allow their users to send to purchased lists have a significantly lower deliverability rate than those that do not.
 If an ESP allows mailing to purchased lists, all users' deliverability is negatively affected, even those that are following best practices and only deploying to optin subscribers.
+An email validator such as ourselves can help you clean your email lists to comply with your ESP's standards!
 Does your ESP have a "no purchased lists" policy?
 If not, consider switching to one of these top ESPs.
 Read more.

 "Perhaps one of the most significant areas email marketers tackle on a daily basis is email deliverability and the engagement of subscribers on our lists.
 There’s no point in sending if our messages don’t reach the inbox, or if they get there, go unread."
 Victoria Lopiano

 Deliverability and engagement are top concerns for email marketers.
 There are many factors that can impact whether your email makes it to the inbox, and even more that can affect your engagement metrics.
 Should there be a feedback loop?
 When should a user be unsubscribed?
 How do you classify an active vs. an inactive user?
+Should I use an email validator to check my subscribers’ status?
 Victoria Lopiano answers some commonly asked questions to help you navigate your way.
 Read more.

 "Beating the “buy, buy, buy” drum too hard will cause more subscribers to start tuning you out and drive up the number of subscribers going through your reengagement program."
 Chad White